-Non-performing loans cost servicers an average of $1,573 per loan per year versus $176 for performing loans (MBA SOSF 2024).
-Multiply that across a securitized pool and the servicing quality gap becomes a direct drag on yield.
-The 9 risk factors below map the terrain — and each connects to a specific servicing response.
+Non-performing loans carry a dramatically higher servicing cost burden per loan than performing loans — a gap that multiplies across a securitized pool and becomes a direct drag on yield.
+The nine risk factors below map where private pools diverge from agency pools, and each connects to a specific servicing response.

 Why does borrower income complexity elevate default risk in private pools?

-It elevates risk because private borrowers — self-employed operators, seasonal earners, entity-structured investors — do not default on the same schedule as W-2 employees.
-Standard delinquency triggers miss the signals.
+Borrower income complexity elevates risk because private borrowers — self-employed operators, seasonal earners, entity-structured investors — do not default on the same schedule as W-2 employees, and standard delinquency triggers arrive too late to catch the early signals.

 1. Non-Standard Income Profiles